mammalofski/youtube-gemini-summarizer/README.md

 # YouTube Gemini Assistant

 This Chrome extension adds a button next to the like button on YouTube videos.
+Its main purpose is to help you get the best summary of the video for free.
 Clicking this button will open Gemini AI, allowing you to interact with it in the context of the video you are watching.

 ## Features